 What does cybersecurity mean to your business?
 This might seem like an odd question, but how an enterprise responds to it can say a lot about the culture and practice of cybersecurity within that organization.
 There are many different ways to ask the same question — Which function does cybersecurity report to within the enterprise?
 Who are the internal clients of cybersecurity?
 Does cybersecurity leadership have a voice at the highest levels of corporate decision-making?

-There are 2 main schools of thought about the role and orientation of cybersecurity within the enterprise.
-The traditional school places cybersecurity within the Information Technology (IT) function of a business.
+There are two main schools of thought about the role and orientation of cybersecurity within the enterprise.
+The traditional school places cybersecurity within the information technology (IT) function of a business.
 In this model cybersecurity reports to IT, IT is the internal client for cybersecurity, and the CISO might report up to the CTO or CIO.

 It’s easy to see why one might make this association.
 IT and cybersecurity professionals often have similar or adjacent skillsets and overlapping educational and professional backgrounds.
 Both functions often deal with highly technical, specialized, and complex information and processes.
 However, the goals and KPIs of IT and cybersecurity are not only unaligned, they are often in direct conflict.
 The internal clients for IT are other business functions that essentially pay for the various technology assets (applications, servers, cloud instances, etc.) required to keep the enterprise running.
 IT performance is evaluated by how seamlessly, continuously, and cheaply they are able to deliver their services.
 IT doesn’t really have visibility into or an understanding of how these assets are being used by the business, what kind of data they process, which critical business functions they support.